Welcome to the award-winning South Bay Eco Kids Nature Camp, where kids get to spend the day playing in, learning about

-- Full-day and morning campers: A nutritious, filling lunch (one healthy, afternoon snack will be provided).
+- Full-day and morning campers: A nutritious, filling lunch.
 Please pack a waste-free lunch if possible, for example, Tupperware and a reusable water bottle instead of baggies and a disposable plastic water bottle.
 We will reinforce this message by serving only waste-free snacks.
 Also, please limit sugary foods.

 - Water!! (preferably in a reusable water bottle if possible)

 - Comfortable shoes and socks (no open-toe shoes please!)

 - Waterproof sunscreen.
-Please apply suscreen before bringing your child to camp.
+Please apply sunscreen before bringing your child to camp.
 We will remind children to apply additional sunscreen throughout the day.

 - A backpack for carrying your child’s lunch, water, sunscreen and any extra clothing he or she may need.